wp-plugins/tgfinet-seo/readme.txt

 * Automatically appends tags as keywords when available.
 * Makes sure your keywords are unique.
 * Page and post level settings are kept when upgrading from the all-in-one-seo pack.
 You can even downgrade.

+You can learn more about the [TGFI.net SEO plugin at our website](http://www.tgfi.net/tgfi-seo-plugin/).

 == Installation ==